We're helping make connections that can keep Davis Campus staff employed during COVID-19 pandemic.

 - Employees may be reassigned to the same or similar job classifications as they perform in their career position or a recent role.

-- NOT Eligible: contract, limited, probationary, casual, and per diem employees; former employees, who separated from employment due to layoff, or some other reason.
+- NOT Eligible: contract, limited, probationary, casual, and per diem employees; former employees, who separated from employment.
+(Note: Employees who have been temporarily laid off are eligible for TOW.)

 - What happens if an employee declines a temporary reassignment?

 Employees and supervisors should discuss any questions or concerns an employee has about a planned temporary reassignment to clarify or resolve issues where feasible.
 If an employee has a legitimate concern about health and safety or not being qualified to perform new duties after receiving training, the supervisor or HRBP should share that information with TES and see if the planned temporary reassignment is appropriate or should be modified or cancelled.
-If it is cancelled due to a legitimate reason, then the employee would remain in TOW and be considered for other temporary reassignments as they become available.
+An employee has 24 hours to accept or decline a temporary reassignment.
+If an employee declines 2 TOW reassignments, the employee is removed from the TOW program.

 - When should management begin the TOW process?